eConnah/School-Notes/School-Notes/Computer Science/File Storage/Primary and Seconday.md

 Primary storage is volatile and usually refers to RAM while secondary storage refers to non-volatile storage.
-Seconday storage consists of:
+Secondary storage consists of:
 - Magnetic storage like the hard disk.
 - Optical storage that uses laser light such as CD-ROM.
 - Solid state devices using Flash memory.